RQISL/portfolio-project-5-robert-quinlan/README.md

 ## Moodboard
 * The moodboard is a visual arrangement of images, materials, and text that aims to evoke a specific style or concept.
-It serves as a helpful tool to clearly visualize the design direction for the website.
+It serves as a helpful tool to visualise the design direction for the website.
 In this particular moodboard, I have included labeled images for the hero cover background, color palettes, and the font choice of Roboto for all the text, while using Agbalumo for the head title and logo.

 * Please note that the logo was conceptualized and created separately, and you can find a link to it here.
 The moodboard was created using the Adobe Illustrator app.
 Please refer to the image below for a visual representation.